tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 Isn't that a bit scummy?
 Pocketing the "premium" price for a fair-trade product that was supposed to help others?
 Well at the end of 2004, the company admitted this practice was "misleading" and made it so that people can request fair trade coffee without an extra charge.

-The takeaway is that Costa Coffee didn't increase the price of their "fair trade" option because it was more expensive, they increased the price because they were convinced that consumers were willing to pay that much!
+The takeaway is that Costa Coffee didn't increase the price of their "fair trade" option because it was more expensive to maintain, they increased the price because they were convinced that consumers were willing to pay that much!

 >**So what are the takeaways?**